-Neuroscience research has shown that there is not a fixed level of ability amongst young learners, and that the brain is more malleable than once thought.
-HPL provides a style of learning that removes barriers to achievement, by giving children an opportunity to develop intelligence in their own time.
-This reflects our long-held belief that there is 'room at the top' for more students than traditional approaches suggest.
+Research shows there is not a fixed level of ability in young learners.
+HPL removes barriers to achievement, by giving children an opportunity to develop intelligence.
+It reflects our long-held belief that there is 'room at the top' for more students than traditional approaches suggest.

 Nurturing skills and attitudes

 For us, success is not limited to exam results.
 It is about academic excellence alongside a wider set of values and attitudes that sit at the heart of our ethos as a Mary Ward School.

 Our girls gain a head-start in all the core HPL skills, values and attitudes.
 This enables Junior Schools girls to transition seamlessly to Senior School and beyond.

 HPL identifies characteristics and attributes that prepare young people to succeed in learning and in life:

 - Advanced Cognitive Performance characteristics (ACPs)

 - Values, Attitudes, Attributes (VAAs).